 DOWN LEAK

-Most down sleeping bags are designed with tightly woven fabrics that prevent feathers from getting out.
-But every now and then you’re likely see feathers poking their way through your sleeping bag fabric.
-When that happens, we recommend not pulling the feathers out, but instead trying to work the feathers back inside your bag by pulling the fill from the inside.
-You definitely don’t want to get in the habit of pulling feathers out of your sleeping bag, because that will create larger holes, making it easier for more feathers to escape.
+When that happens, we recommend not pulling the feathers out.
+Instead, try to work them back inside your bag by pulling the fill from the inside.
+You definitely don’t want to get in the habit of pulling feathers out of your sleeping bag because this only create larger holes, which makes it easier for more feathers to escape.

 FABRIC HOLES OR TEARS